 Qosimov's club career was associated with Pakhtakor and Alania Vladikavkaz in Russia.
 He was the first Uzbekistani and the second Asian player to have scored in UEFA competitions.
 In 1995, he scored for Alania against Liverpool in the UEFA Cup.
 He was capped by the Soviet Union at the youth level.
 From 1992 to 2005, he was capped 67 times for Uzbekistan winning the Gold Medal at the 1994 Asian Games.
 He was Uzbekistan Player of the Year: in 1993, 1998, 2001 and 2004.

-During his career he played for clubs such as FC Zenit Saint Petersburg and PFC CSKA Moscow.
-He earned 3 caps for the Soviet Union, and participated in the 1990 FIFA World Cup finals.
+During his career Valeri Broshin played for clubs such as FC Zenit Saint Petersburg and PFC CSKA Moscow.
+He earned 3 caps for the Soviet Union between 1987 and 1990, and participated in the 1990 FIFA World Cup finals.
 After the end of the Soviet Union, he received Turkmenistan citizenship in order to be eligible to play on the Turkmenistan national football team.
 He earned 11 caps between 1997 and 1998.